 It’s really not one change but many occurring in tandem.
 “Existing policies, procedures, tools and operational norms need to adjust as your shift into cloud hosting becomes more of the norm,” notes Tim Porzio in CIOReview. [http://enterprise-architecture.cioreview.com/cxoinsight/achieving-it-operational-excellence-with-cloud-hosting-nid-18338-cid-102.html].
 “Your method to deliver application hosting services across operating environments will have to evolve quickly to ensure IT operational excellence.”

-There are many different directions you can go when adopting cloud hosting or related services.
+There are many different directions you can go when adopting cloud hosting or related services like managed hosting or HIPAA-compliant hosting.
 A role of the IT leadership is to combine everything into a meaningfully organized, enterprise-grade OE plan so that excellence is achieved within all operational services.
 It’s actually a good opportunity to create differentiation from your competitors or at least make a serious advance in your own right: you get the chance to frame the nature of a strong cloud relationship, the expectations you have of providers.
 If that process doesn’t take place, you end up with hosting at other locations that is to various degrees of vetting, with your information and DR in the control of distant third parties.

 Knowing What You Mean by “Operational Excellence”